Middle School

 English Language Arts

-Middle School English Language Arts provides a well-balanced literacy and composition program while helping students develop as Scholars of the Discipline.
-English scholars read, write, think, and speak well.
-English scholars learn to evaluate literature through a biblical worldview.
-Our students display the habits and practices necessary to excel in an academically rigorous program.
+The Middle School English Language Arts program provides a well-balanced literacy and composition curriculum.
+English scholars learn to evaluate literature and compose original, thought-provoking written analysis through a biblical worldview.
+Students develop enduring understandings to articulate their learning that extends beyond the literature itself.
+Our students display the habits and practices necessary to excel in an academically rigorous high school program.

-Students evaluate literature and develop enduring understandings to extend beyond the literature itself.
-This academically rigorous program includes the use of Kaplan’s Depth and Complexity, Modern Language Association’s (MLA) standards in the production and citation of writing, Greek and Latin roots vocabulary, and a comprehensive grammar program.
+This academically rigorous program includes the use of Kaplan’s Depth and Complexity, the Modern Language Association’s (MLA) standards in the production and citation of writing, and a comprehensive grammar and vocabulary program.
 This curricular approach provides a platform for students to transfer skills from one text to another.
 In addition to course content, the program maintains an ongoing focus on college and career readiness skills, which prepare students for real-world connections.

 History